A heady, intoxicating oolong that evokes sandalwood incense, honeydew melon, and dark, rich spice . . .

 Mi Lan Xiang, literally “Honey Orchid Fragrance” is a real understatement for this tea.
 The aroma is absolutely heady and enveloping, like walking into a temple burning sandalwood incense with lotus flowers strewn about, and a faint whiff of pine sap and honeydew melon.

-The taste does not disappoint after such a commanding fragrance.
-There is the dark gentle spice of clove, a building floral taste like a blooming lotus, and the bursting juicy sweetness of biting into a piece of homemade honey candy.
+The first sips remind us of deep, dark, sparkling grape juice.
+There is the gentle spice of clove, a building floral taste, and the bursting juicy sweetness of biting into a piece of homemade honey candy.

 In the second steeping, citrus qualities begin to develop, dominated by a ruby red grapefruit flavor.
 There is a profound warming sensation to the brew, complimented by dark maple syrup.

 Later steepings see the darker elements integrate seamlessly with a growing spice profile, and even hint at the honeydew melon taste through a continuing bursting juicy sweetness.
-The aftertaste on this tea is a lingering comforting warmth, with all the dark floral elements at the back of the throat.
+The aftertaste on this tea is a lingering comforting warmth, with dark orchid florals.